silvansuter/BombChickenGame/README.md

 Written in Java, using Java Swing for the GUI and Java Sound API for the sound handling.

+## Known Issues

+- When running the game from a MacBook Air M1, enabling the game sound and using it over AirPods Pro 2nd gen leads to performance issues.

 ## Planned Features

 - Animations for chickens.